Most probable paths for developed processes: Introduction

 Large classes of manifold-valued processes can be constructed by development of Euclidean semi-martingales to the manifold.
-Inspired by the constructions in \cite{sommerModellingAnisotropicCovariance2017,grongMostProbablePaths2021} that define most probable paths for anisotropic (non-Markovian) diffusion processes using the Onsager-Machlup functional on the anti-development of the processes, we here construct a general approach to defining and identifying most probable paths for processes that are constructed by development.
-This allows to derive differential equation systems for the resulting paths that both identify the set of most probable paths and allows numerical integration.
-The fundamental idea is to look at paths around which the anti-developed process sojourns.
+Inspired by the constructions in \cite{sommerModellingAnisotropicCovariance2017,grongMostProbablePaths2022} that define most probable paths for anisotropic (non-Markovian) diffusion processes using the Onsager-Machlup function applied to the anti-development of the processes, we here construct a general approach to defining and identifying most probable paths for processes that are constructed by development.
+We call such curves \emph{developed most probable paths} or dMPPs for short, which are paths connecting two given points $x,y \in M$ whose anti-development is the most probable.
+This terminology allows us to derive differential equation systems for the resulting paths that both identify the set of dMPPs and allows numerical integration.
+While not capturing the volume distortion of the development map (see Section~\ref{sec:TrueMPPs} describing the usual definition of most probable paths and also Remark~\ref{re:distortion}), we argue that such curves are both intrinsically interesting and that they are relevant when the criteria for optimality relate to the Euclidean process that drives the developed process.
+Particularly, the anti-development can be seen as the processes that \emph{drives} the development, and the developed most probable paths thus measures path probability on the driving processes.

-We exemplify the results in several cases that are important in applications, including invariant processes on Lie groups and their push-forwards to homogeneous spaces, and, in the infinite dimensional case, paths of diffemorphisms between landmark configurations as often encountered in shape analysis \cite{younesShapesDiffeomorphisms2010}.
-Stochastic shape analysis has applications in medical imaging and biology, and the presented results allows to find the most probable transformations between e.g. a species shape and its immediate evolutionary ancestor compared to the geodesic transformations that are currently most used in shape analysis and where stochasticity is not taken into account.
+In \cite{sommerModellingAnisotropicCovariance2017,grongMostProbablePaths2022}, the dMPPs were identified for Brownian motions mapped through the frame bundle to the manifold.
+In this paper, we generalize beyond this specific setting to cover developed processes that include rank-deficient and time-varying diffusion field, and added drift on the manifold.
+We exemplify the results in several cases that are important in applications, including invariant processes on Lie groups and their push-forwards to homogeneous spaces, and, in the infinite dimensional case, paths of diffeomorphisms between landmark configurations as often encountered in shape analysis \cite{younesShapesDiffeomorphisms2010}.
+Stochastic shape analysis has applications in medical imaging and biology, and the presented results allows to find the most probable transformations between, e.g., a species shape and its immediate evolutionary ancestor compared to the geodesic transformations that are currently most used in shape analysis and where stochasticity is not taken into account.